-Increased traffic and better search rankings can translate into positive business outcomes, like more leads.
+Increased traffic and better search rankings translate into positive business outcomes, like more leads.
 In fact, content marketing produces three times as many leads than traditional marketing—and its cost is 62 percent lower, according to Sweet Fish Media.

-When people visit your website and realize that your content has value, some will convert into leads by signing up for a newsletter or reaching out via a contact form.
+When people visit your website and realize that your content has value, some convert into leads by signing up for a newsletter or reaching out via a contact form.

 Carefully crafted content has the power to attract people to your website, improve your search rankings, and convert visitors into leads.
 From blogs and articles to infographics and videos, content draws in potential customers and grows awareness of your business.